google/WebFundamentals/src/content/en/fundamentals/media/mse/basics.md

   updating the `SourceBuffer`'s `mode`, `timestampOffset`, `appendWindowStart`, `appendWindowEnd`, or calling `appendBuffer()` or `remove()` on the `SourceBuffer`.
-- If you have multiple `SourceBuffer` instancess added to your `MediaSource`, ensure none of their `updating` values are true before calling `MediaSource.endOfStream()` or updating the `MediaSource.duration`.
+- If you have multiple `SourceBuffer` instances added to your `MediaSource`, ensure none of their `updating` values are true before calling `MediaSource.endOfStream()` or updating the `MediaSource.duration`.
 - If `MediaSource.readyState` value is `ended`, calls like `appendBuffer()` and